 Investigators are required to submit to the IRB, the IND information provided by the sponsor, or, at a minimum, the current Investigator's Brochure and the Protocol; or, if the investigator is also the sponsor, a copy of the letter from the FDA that assigns the IND number will be required as part of the protocol application.
+Additionally, adequate and available nonclinical and clinical information on an investigational product which supports the proposed clinical trial should be provided to the IRB for review.
 The IRB will not release a final approval until the IND information is complete.
 The NTR IRB will be responsible for making sure this information is obtained prior to release of the approval notification and Informed Consent Form.
 If there is any question as to whether an IND is required, the IRB may require, as part of the review and approval process, that the investigator contact the FDA to discuss the protocol and to determine if an IND is required.
+When an IND is submitted to the FDA, the IND goes into effect 30 days after the FDA receives the IND, unless the sponsor receives earlier notice from the FDA.